SolderingKnowledge/interview_Q_A/answers.md

   * to get from one page to another requires page reloading, essentially it makes a request to a server
   * to display a new page to user first request gets sent to server to bring new page, so it is slow
   * frontend and backend development are tightly coupled

+ 9 Asynchrnous Javascript and XMl.
+Essentially it's an operation that does something without reloading the web page.
+Before in web development all developers used to use XMl format but, now every modern developer uses JSON.
+People still calling it AJAX--rather then AJAJ(Asynchronous Javascript and Json)
+ 10 End-to-end testing is a Software testing methodology to test an application flow from start to end.
+ 11 Web accessibility means that websites, tools, and technologies are designed and developed so that people with disabilities can use them.
+ 12 Browser API is simply is an API, provided by the browser and that we can communicate with using JavaScript.
+Such as an extension of the HTML <iframe> element that allows web apps to implement browsers or browser-like applications.